Actualizado Reviewed

 • Use community resources to support adherence (e.g., visiting nurses, community workers, family, peer advocates, transportation assistance, pharmacy delivery).

-• Use patient prescription assistance programs (see above in the table, under “Provide needed resources”).
+• Use prescription assistance programs (see “Provide needed resources” above in this table).

 • Use motivational interviews.

-• Provide outreach for patients who drop out of care.
+• Provide outreach for people who drop out of care.

 • Use peer or paraprofessional treatment navigators.